Voluntary Company Deregistration

 At Dissolve we are able to provide a fast, efficient and low cost company deregistration service.
 We have provided below a timeline for a company deregistration.
 You don’t need to worry about the detail – at Dissolve we prepare all the documents for you and lodge them on time to ensure the fastest possible deregistration at the lowest possible fee.

 Conduct a comprehensive review of matters to be attended to in order to position a company or group of companies for deregistration.

 If the company meets the requirements for deregistration, lodge Form 6010 Application for Voluntary Deregistration of a Company with the application fee.

-Step Three – Receive ASIC response
+Step Three – Receive response from the regulator

 Step Four – Deregistration